The Beast with a Million Eyes: Paul Blaisdell

 When the company vice-president Samuel Z. Arkoff received The Beast with a Million Eyes he was unhappy that it did not even feature "the beast" that was implicit in the title.
 Paul Blaisdell, responsible for the film's special effects, was hired to create a three-foot-tall spaceship (with "beast" alien) for a meager $200.
 Notably, the art director was Albert S. Ruddy.
 Ruddy, who at the time was a student at USC, designed a monster for the film for $50.

 It was Blaisdell's first monster made for the movies.
 He later said:

 The creature seen in the last reel ... was actually the slave of The Beast, which had no physical being.
 It used a being from another star system to pilot its ship, but that fact doesn't come across very well in the script.
 The creature was an automaton and he was quite capable of doing a lot more than he was allowed to do in the film.
 He was about eighteen inches high — built to the same scale as King Kong.
 Unfortunately, all of his scenes were shot in about ten minutes, with the wrong camera angles and everything.
 But it's just one of those things which happens on a low-budget picture.

-Blaisdell later donated the monster head to the movie prop collection of Forrest J. Ackerman, who negligently displayed the piece in a sun-drenched room of his house for many years until it rotted away and fell apart.
+Blaisdell later donated the monster head to the movie prop collection of Forrest J. Ackerman, who negligently displayed the piece in a sun-drenched room of his house for many years (and in his refrigerator for a time) until it rotted away and fell apart.

 According to Alex Gordon, when the film was first shown, Joseph E. Levine, then a distributor, offered Nicholson $100,000 to junk the movie and make a new one more in line with the advertising campaign.
 Gordon says James Nicholson spent two weeks analyzing the film and scratching over the negative to make it seem like lightning strikes to add to the dramatic qualities of the film.